 At first glance this class may seem a tad too frivolous for a major research university.
 But the instructors say it’s not an easy A and its reputation as a meaningful, relevant, and enlightening course has grown steadily over the 14 years it’s been offered.
 In fact, teachers are forced to turn away eager prospective students every year.
-This spring, the enrollment will be capped at 100.
+This spring, the enrolment will be capped at 100.
 The class is kept to a manageable size so that students can grapple at a deeply personal level with the material during their discussion sessions.

 The Marriage 101 professors believe college is the perfect time for students to learn about relationships.
 “Developmentally, this is what the college years are all about: Students are thinking about who they are as people, how they love, who they love, and who they want as a partner,” says Alexandra Solomon, a professor and family therapist who will be teaching the course along with a team of four other faculty, all affiliated with Northwestern University’s Family Institute, and 11 teaching assistants.
 “We’re all really passionate about talking about what makes a healthy relationship.”
 The professors see the course—which requires journaling exercises, interviews with married couples, and several term papers—as a kind of inoculation against potential life trauma.